188.8.131.52 Ten per cent recovery fee on debts from false or non-declaration of income from personal exertion

 Step 3: Subtract Amount B from Amount A. The result is the amount of the debt attributable to personal exertion, and to which the 10% recovery fee should apply.

-Example 1: Mary has some income from share dividends and one-off earnings.
+Example: Mary has some income from share dividends and one-off income from employment.
 She deliberately under-declared both amounts.
 Centrelink later found out that Mary had been overpaid because she had not declared her income correctly and a debt was raised for the entire over payment arising from both acts of under-declaration.
-Mary previously had one-off earnings that she had not declared and was advised that she was required to declare all income she earns.
+Mary previously had one-off income from employment that she had not declared and was advised that she was required to declare all income she is paid.
 Because she had previously been advised of the need to declare her income correctly it would be appropriate to apply the 10% recovery fee to Mary's debt.
 The amount (if any) that Mary would have been overpaid based on her share dividends alone is subtracted from the total debt amount.
 The difference is the amount attributable to Mary's personal income and the amount on which the 10% recovery fee should be calculated.

-Example 2: John earned money washing car windscreens.
-His partner, Devinda, also earned money picking apples.
-Devinda also receives PP. Centrelink discovered that Devinda had earnt more money than she had declared which means that she has been overpaid.
+Example: John is paid money for washing car windscreens.
+His partner, Devinda, is paid money for picking apples.
+Devinda also receives PP. Centrelink discovered that Devinda was paid more money than she had declared which means that she has been overpaid.
 It is determined that Devinda knowingly misdeclared her income.
 The 10% recovery fee should be applied to Devinda's debt.
 John included the same information about Devinda's income on his form.
 Even though John also under-declared Devinda's income he does not incur a penalty.
 The 10% recovery fee is not applied to John because his debt is not the result of income from his personal exertion.
 The amount (if any) that Devinda would have been overpaid, based on John's income alone is subtracted from the total debt amount.
 The 10% recovery fee is applied to the difference.